-Today, several years after the Slovakian plan collapsed, two reasons remain for examining this short but intense sequence of Indonesian government promotion of claimed “inspiration.”
-(Keep in mind that Slovakia has only about 5 million people, a tiny volume of trade with Indonesia, a longstanding post-communist reputation for governmental and business corruption, and an appalling record of nuclear power safety.)
+Today, several years after the Slovakian plan collapsed, two reasons remain for examining this short but intense sequence of Indonesian government promotion of claimed inspiration.
+(Keep in mind that Slovakia has only about 5 million people, a tiny volume of trade with Indonesia, a long-standing postcommunist reputation for governmental and business corruption, and an appalling record of nuclear power safety.)
 The first reason is the case study it represents of three-way cooperation, if not collusion, between an agency of the national Indonesian government, a regional government, and elements of the global nuclear industry.
 The second reason has broader significance, reflected in the 2010 Nuclear Futures Project study of global nuclear power.
 That study concluded that “the existing regimes for nuclear safety, security and non-proliferation, despite improvements in recent years, are still inadequate to meet current challenges, much less new ones” (Frechette and Findlay 2010, 6).

-In the wider context of the export of nuclear power technology to countries attempting to construct commercial nuclear power plants—whether in the developing world or elsewhere—sharp questions that must be asked of the first tier of nuclear power exporters (Japan, Korea, and France) must now be asked with even greater vigor of would-be nuclear exporters in the second tier (Russia, China, and India).
-But below these is a third tier, essentially bottom-feeders in the nuclear pond: state and nonstate entities that may be involved, either on their own account or as cat’s-paws for others, in the transfer of limited portions of nuclear power plant technology and expertise, but with even less transparency and effective regulation than is the case in the prevailing and profoundly inadequate global regime.
+In the wider context of the export of nuclear power technology to countries attempting to construct commercial nuclear power plants—whether in the developing world or elsewhere—sharp questions that must be asked of the first tier of nuclear power exporters (Japan, South Korea, and France) must now be asked with even greater vigor of would-be nuclear exporters in the second tier (Russia, China, and India).
+But below these is a third tier, essentially bottomfeeders in the nuclear pond: state and nonstate entities that may be involved, either on their own account or as cat’s paws for others, in the transfer of limited portions of nuclear power plant technology and expertise, but with even less transparency and effective regulation than is the case in the prevailing and profoundly inadequate global regime.
 Slovakia belongs to this third tier.

 BATAN: The Survival of a Permanently Failing Organization